RocketChat/docs-old/developer-guides/ui-and-theming/colors/README.md

 ### Dark UI

-The computed colors allows owners to choose a **dark UI** with appropriate contrast. e.g. in a light UI, the disabled state might darken an element, but on a dark UI it should be lightened.
+The computed colors allow owners to choose a **dark UI** with appropriate contrast. e.g. in a light UI, the disabled state might darken an element, but on a dark UI it should be lightened.
 The mixins achieve this by mixing the color with a contrast of the background color instead of using darken/lighten.
 See [this example](https://codepen.io/owlandfox/pen/EyJROO) of form input states that dynamically contrast to both dark and light backgrounds.

 Developers are encouraged to use mixins and computed colors in contributions instead of hard-coding variations, to maintain consistent balance and contrasts of colors regardless how the scheme settings may be changed by owners.